karimarttila/clojure-full-stack-demo/README.md

 I previously created a Javascript-Node (backend) / Typescript-React (frontend) demonstration for my personal learning purposes: [js-node-ts-react](https://github.com/karimarttila/js-node-ts-react).
 I promised to keep a Clojure lecture in my new corporation, and for this lecture, I thought that it might be interesting for the audience to provide two exact same full-stack applications: one written using the Javascript ecosystem, and one using Clojure.
 This way my colleagues can, later on, compare these two solutions and make it easier to start learning Clojure when you can compare various backend and frontend solutions to a more familiar Javascript/Typescript example.
 I have actually created several versions of this webstore example using several languages.

+I previously created the same demonstration ([re-frame-demo](https://github.com/karimarttila/clojure/tree/master/webstore-demo/re-frame-demo)), but in this new repo I modernized that solution and made the solution to be as similar as possible to the Javascript/Typescript example.

 There is also a blog post that compares these two solutions: [Comparing Clojure and Javascript](https://www.karimarttila.fi/clojure/2023/02/TODO/comparing-clojure-and-javascript.html).
 TODO: Update the link when the blog post is published.